-During the year, effective 10 February 2022 the Group has commenced operations of a hotel property pursuant to which capital work in progress amounting to AED 563,761 thousand has been capitalized during the year.
-The depreciation associated with such hotel property amounted to AED 22,601 thousand (2021: Nil).
+During the prior year and effective 10 February 2022, the Group commenced operations of a hotel property (Intercontinental Hotel) pursuant to which capital work in progress amounting to AED 563,761 thousand was capitalized during the prior year.
+The depreciation associated with hotel property amounted to AED 25,730 thousand in the current year (2022: AED 22,601 thousand).